BrendanSluke/FizzBuzzSolver/README.md

 This JSON body consists of 2 properties:

 - `maxNumber`: Indicates how many numbers the current FizzBuzz request should solve for (Example: 100 in the classic FizzBuzz case)
-- `divisors`: This is a dynamically sized collection of key-value pairs that allows you to customize the total number of divisors along with each divisor's numeric value and the output string value.
+- `divisors`: This is a dynamically sized collection of of type `Divisor`, that has 2 properties, a `number` and a `printableOutput`.
 (Example: 3-Fizz and 5-Buzz for the classic FizzBuzz case)

+The `Divisor` type allows you to customize the total number of divisors along with each divisor's numeric value and the printable output value.

 ### Example Input JSON Body 1 (Classic Case)